Jintuvc/rag_chatbot/README.md

 # Boss Wallah – Course Support Chatbot

 This project is a **Retrieval-Augmented Generation (RAG) chatbot** built using Streamlit that can answer questions about Boss Wallah courses and provide local information via Google Maps.
-It supports **multi-language queries** and has special rules for certain topics (e.g., dairy farm queries).
+It supports **multi-language queries**

 ---